Tips to Thrive in Student Accommodation

 Getting to know your roommates can be such a fun experience.
 Whether it’s sharing stories about your courses, bonding over a Netflix binge, or discovering you both love the same band.
 Little things like cooking together or grabbing a quick coffee can turn strangers into friends.
 If you’re struggling to break the ice, here are a few ideas:

-- Arranging a meal together – Who doesn’t love a Pizza Hut?
+- Arranging a meal together – Who doesn’t love a Dominos?

 - Keep your door open (literally) – It’s an easy way to show you’re up for a chat.